-Claims against your own insurer may be advanced where you hold a valid policy of insurance for your business, home or motor vehicle.
+Claims against your own insurer may be advanced where you hold a valid policy of insurance for your business, home, or motor vehicle.

-A claim as against your own Insurer as a result of personal injuries or property damage to your motor vehicle may arise from a collision which you or the other driver is at fault.
+A claim against your own insurer as a result of personal injuries or property damage to your motor vehicle may arise from a collision in which you or the other driver is at fault.
 You may be required to look to your own insurer for claims involving personal injuries where the other vehicle did not carry valid insurance.
 Simply being hit by someone that did not have insurance does not mean you have no legal rights.
 An experienced lawyer in the field of insurance claims can take you through your rights under your policy of insurance and determine if you have a valid legal claim.

 If we may be able to assist you with insurance claims then please contact us for a free consultation.